Skip to main content

 Research Interests

-My research interests include functional movement and how movement is related to balance ability.
-Specifically, I am interested in ways to improve functional movement and the effects of improved functional movement scores on injury risk.
-I am also studying how the effects of balance training can be crossed from the trained limb to the contralateral limb following lower body injuries as a way to expedite the injury rehabilitation process.
+Dr. Harrison’s research interests include functional movement and how movement is related to balance ability.
+Specifically, she is am interested in ways to improve functional movement and the effects of improved functional movement scores on injury risk.
+She also studies how the effects of balance training can be crossed from the trained limb to the contralateral limb following lower body injuries as a way to expedite the injury rehabilitation process.

 Harrison, L. Young, K., Stevens, S., & Caputo J. (2016).
 Underwater Treadmill Training for a Greenstick Fracture in a Collegiate Softball Player.
 Presented as a clinical case report to Pennsylvania Athletic Trainers’ Association Annual Symposium.
 June 2017.
 Accepted to The International Journal of Athletic Therapy & Training 3/20/17.